Enable push notifications in a native iOS app

 6. Note the Key ID shown on the confirmation page.

-7. Note your Team ID — visible in the top-right of the portal or under Membership.
+7. Note your Team ID — a unique 10-value string in the top-right of the portal (displayed next to your Team Name).

 Step 2: Share push notification credentials with your Connect administrator